PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation

 \subsubsection{Anomaly scoring functions}

 \textbf{Does kNN improve over distance to the center?} kNN achieves an improvement of around ~2\% on average w.r.t. to distance to the center (CIFAR10: 94.2\% vs 96.2\%).

 \textbf{Can we improve over the linear complexity of kNN?} A naive implementation of kNN has linear runtime complexity in the number of training samples.
-K-means with a small number of clusters gives $\sim$1\% decrease (CIFAR10: 94.9\% vs 96.2\%, with 10 means).
-We note that even for very large datasets, or many thousands of means, both kNN and K-means can run faster than real-time.
+For anomaly segmentation, approximating all the training sample features by $50$ means a speeds the method from $2.7$ frames-per-second to $41$ frames-per-second (faster than real-time), with $\sim$0.5\% ROCAUC decrease.
+For anomaly detection, even for very large datasets, or many thousands of means, both kNN and K-means can run faster than real-time.